drewwalton19216801/gosh/doc/tab_completion.md

 3. Type `cat README` and press TAB - should complete to `README.md`
 4. Navigate to `examples/` directory and type `./case` then press TAB - should complete to `./case_statement_demo.sh`

+## Testing Tilde Expansion Completion

+1. Type `ls ~/` and press TAB - should show files and directories in your home directory
+2. Type `cd ~/D` and press TAB - should complete to directories starting with 'D' in your home
+3. Type `ls ~/Documents/` and press TAB - should show contents of ~/Documents/ directory
+4. Type `echo ~` and press TAB - should complete to `~/`
+5. Type `cat ~/.*` and press TAB - should show hidden files in home directory

 ## Testing Glob Pattern Completion

 1. Create test files: `touch file1. file2. test.`